Outlight Journal

 • Keria: vertical architectural profile with indoor-outdoor versatility

-Best for compact spaces and corridors
+Best for compact, character-first spaces and corridors

-• Ember: circular retro profile, three color options, dimmable, strongest when personality matters more than strict neutrality
+• Ember: compact circular retro profile, glossy glass face, three color options, dimmable, easy to use where the wall cannot carry a large piece and personality matters more than strict neutrality

 Common wall-light mistakes